eczema-doctor-patient-treatment

 FAQ

 It is often difficult to achieve a complete cure for atopic dermatitis.
-The aim of treating eczema and atopic dermatitis is therefore to control symptoms during the acute phases and minimise the risk of further flare-ups.
-The most common treatments include the use of emollient creams to moisturise the skin, topical corticosteroids to reduce inflammation and sometimes immunosuppressants.
+The aim of treating eczema and atopic dermatitis is therefore to control symptoms during the acute phases and try to minimise the risk of further flare-ups.

 Regularly use an emollient cream to keep the skin moisturised and strengthened, cold packs, avoid baths that are too hot and wear soft cotton clothing to avoid irritation.
 If necessary, consult a doctor.

-Opt for products that have been specially formulated for dry to atopic skin, with proven efficacy.
-Their tolerance is also optimised by using fragrance-free and hypoallergenic ingredients.
+Opt for products that have been specially formulated for dry to atopic skin.
+Their tolerance is optimised by using fragrance-free and hypoallergenic ingredients.
 These products are designed to minimise the risk of irritation and are often recommended for sensitive skin or skin prone to allergic reactions.

 The first step is to consult your family doctor or paediatrician, who can then refer you to a specialist if necessary.